 We note that the UK Department for Transport gave a lower bound cost (assuming a ‘business as usual’ scenario) of £42.44 (about AU$70) per tonne of CO2 in 2006, rising to £98.32 (about AU$160) per tonne in 2060.
 The Stern Review on the economics of climate change gave a lower estimate of US$30 per tonne of CO2 (about AU$32), assuming that action to stabilise greenhouse emissions commenced in 2006.
 With action delayed, the cost is US$85 (about AU$90) per tonne, similar to the UK DfT estimate.
 In all cases the costs rise further over time.

 In December 2007, British Prime Minister Gordon Brown instituted a national ‘carbon price’ to be used in the economic assessment of government decisions.
 The price started at £25.50 per tonne (about AU$42) in 2007 and rises annually, to reach £59.60 per tonne (about AU$100) in 2050.
 The Gillard Government famously nominated $23 per tonne as its starting carbon price based on a modest 5% reduction target in emissions by 2020.
-This is below the lowest cost figure from the Stern Review (now almost certainly out of date) and would need to be significantly higher to achieve the minimum 20% reduction by 2020 that has been put forward as a meaningful global target.
+This is below the lowest cost figure from the Stern Review (now almost certainly out of date) and would very likely not have sufficed to achieve the 26-28% reduction from 2005 to 2030 that Australia has now committed to under the Paris Agreement.

-According to the BITRE Infrastructure Statistics Yearbook, the aggregate emissions from road vehicles (excluding buses) have remained between 71 million and 73 million tonnes of CO2 equivalent since 2004, with no evident trend upwards or downwards.
-Taking 72 million tonnes as a ‘best fit’ estimate and costing emissions at the conservative $40 per tonne gives the $2.9 billion figure used here.
-Costed at the UK ‘business as usual’ figure of $70 per tonne, the figure would be about $5 billion, rising in future years.
+According to the BITRE Infrastructure Statistics Yearbook, the aggregate emissions from road vehicles (excluding buses) reached 78.5 million tonnes of CO2 equivalent in 2016, and are steadily increasing (though with a brief pause between 2004 and 2009).
+Costing these emissions at the conservative $40 per tonne gives the $3.1 billion figure used here.
+Costed at the UK ‘business as usual’ figure of $70 per tonne, the figure would be about $5.5 billion, rising in future years.

 Petrol and Diesel Excise

-According to the Australian Taxation Office, fuel excise raised $10,332 million in 2008-09.
-The total excise collected on all petroleum and related products was $15.5 billion, but around $5.2 billion of this was rebated.
+According to the Australian Taxation Office, fuel excise raised $11,645 million in 2015-16.
+The total excise collected on all petroleum products was $17.8 billion, but around $6.2 billion of this was rebated.
 Rebates are available for use of diesel and some other fuels in trains, ships, large trucks and buses, farm machinery, mining operations, electricity generation and health care.
 At various times, rebates have also been available for general fuel sales in rural areas, and for designated ‘clean’ fuels such as biodiesel.

 Once again, we have been deliberately conservative in using the raw Tax Office figures for excise and rebates.
-This gives figures for net excise that are about $1 billion higher than those reported by BITRE in their ‘Road Related Revenue’ summary.
-This may be due to the inclusion of certain other fuels and products unrelated to road transport (such as aviation fuel and condensate) in the ATO figures but not the BITRE figures.
+This gives figures for net excise that are about $600 million higher than those reported by BITRE in their ‘Road Related Revenue’ summary.
+This may be due to our inclusion of certain other fuels and products unrelated to road transport (such as aviation fuel and condensate) which BITRE may omit from their figures.
+However, restricting to the ATO figures for petrol and diesel only reduces the revenue figure by about $2 billion, which undershoots the BITRE figure substantially.
 Again, to avoid any doubt about the good deal motorists get under present-day arrangements, our accounting aims to ensure that any foreseeable errors are on the side of overestimating revenue and underestimating expenditure.

 |Petrol/Diesel excise and rebates ($million)|